-- A. If the address information is not adequate or complete, please contact the facility directly to get the exact address and directions - B. Confirm the facility's days of operation and working hours from the facility
+- A. Monitoring firms must verify the address and directions of the facility during the preaudit check when the audit window is sent to the facility - B. Confirm the facility's days of operation and working hours from the facility's management during the pre-audit check